morganey-lang/morganey-gradle-plugin/CONTRIBUTING.md

 1. IntelliJ 2016.X.X Community Stable
 2. Install All Dependencies
 3. cd plugin-Test
-4. Run gradle idea
+4. Run ./gradlew idea
-5. Run gradle build From IDEA Terminal
+5. Run ./gradlew build From IDEA Terminal
-6. Run gradle -q hello
+6. Run ./gradlew -q hello
 7. "Hello From Morganey Plugin" Should Be Printed To The Console

 ## Test Project Build Instructions From Command Line

 1. Install All Dependencies
 2. cd plugin-Test
-3. Run gradle build
+3. Run ./gradlew build
-4. Run gradle -q hello
+4. Run ./gradlew -q hello
 5. "Hello From Morganey Plugin" Should Be Printed To The Console